 There is no particular preference between through holes and blind holes in CNC machining.

 The Thread is cut with a tap, and the external Thread is cut with a die.
 Taps and dies can be used to cut threads to M2.
 CNC thread tools are common and favored by machinists because they limit the risk of tap breakage.
 CNC threading tools can be used to cut threads to M6.

 Most of the load applied to the Thread is carried by the few first teeth (up to 1.5 times the nominal diameter).
 Therefore a thread 3 times longer than the nominal Diameter is not required.

 For threads in blind holes cut with a tap (that is, all threads smaller than M6), add an unthreaded length equal to 1.5 times the nominal diameter at the bottom of the hole.
 When a CNC threading tool is available (i.e., threads larger than M6), the hole can be threaded over its entire length.

 (9).
 Small function

 Workable: 0.05 mm (0.005 in. ”)

-Most machine shops can precisely machine cavities and holes with tools as small as 2.5 mm (0.1 in) in diameter.
+Most machine shops can precisely machine cavities and holes with tools as small as 2.5 mm (0.1 in) in Diameter.
 Anything below this limit is considered micromachining.
 Machining these features requires specialized tools (micro-drills) and expertise, as the physics of the cutting process change with this scale.
-Therefore, it is recommended to avoid them unless absolutely necessary.
+Therefore, it is recommended to avoid them unless necessary.

 Typical value: +-0.1 mm